-TALIS is the outcome of a collaboration between its participating countries and economies, the OECD, an international consortium, Education International (representing teacher unions) and the European Commission.
+TALIS is the outcome of a collaboration between its participating entities (countries and territories), the OECD, an international consortium, Education International (representing teacher unions) and the European Commission.
 It also benefits from the input of other social partners, such as UNESCO.
 TALIS is a periodic survey: after its first three successful cycles in 2008, 2013 and 2018, the fourth cycle of the TALIS will take place in 2024.

 Volume I of the TALIS 2018 results, Teachers and School Leaders as Lifelong Learners, are related to the knowledge and skills dimension of teachers’ and school leaders’ work.
 It looks at how teachers apply their knowledge and skills in the classroom in the form of teaching practices, the demographic makeup of classrooms shaped by student diversity and the demographic and experience profiles of teachers and school principals.
 It also looks at the initial training provided to teachers and school leaders, as well as the activities they undertake for continuous professional development.
 Volume II of the TALIS 2018 results, Teachers and School Leaders as Valued Professionals, focused on prestige and job satisfaction, career opportunities, collaborative culture, and professional responsibility and autonomy.

 The first cycle of TALIS was conducted in 2008 in 24 countries.
 The second cycle, TALIS 2013 – included 38 participants (34 participants in 2013 and 4 additional participants in 2014 and 2015).
-The latest cycle of the study, TALIS 2018 has expanded to include additional countries, bringing the total number of participants to 48 countries and economies.
+The previous cycle of the study, TALIS 2018, expanded to include additional countries, bringing the total number of participants to 48 countries and territories.
 TALIS 2018 was answered by over 260 000 teachers and 15 000 school leaders from lower secondary, primary and upper secondary education levels.

-In 2018, the main survey (ISCED level 2) was conducted in 31 OECD countries and economies – Alberta (Canada), Australia, Austria, Belgium (the Flemish Community of Belgium also participated as a sub-national entity of Belgium), Chile, Colombia, the Czech Republic, Denmark, England (United Kingdom), Estonia, Finland, France, Hungary, Iceland, Israel, Italy, Japan, Korea, Latvia, Lithuania, Mexico, the Netherlands, New Zealand, Norway, Portugal, the Slovak Republic, Slovenia, Spain, Sweden, Turkey and the United States.
-Non-OECD member countries who participated in TALIS 2018 are – Brazil, Bulgaria, Ciudad Autónoma de Buenos Aires (Argentina), Croatia, Cyprus,,, Georgia, Kazakhstan, Malta, Romania, the Russian Federation, Saudi Arabia, Shanghai (China), Singapore, South Africa, Chinese Taipei, the United Arab Emirates and Viet Nam.
+In 2024, the main survey (ISCED level 2) will be conducted in 33 OECD countries and territories – Alberta (Canada), Australia, Austria, Belgium (the Flemish and French communities), Brazil, Chile, Colombia, Costa Rica, the Czech Republic, Denmark, Estonia, Finland, France, Hungary, Iceland, Israel, Italy, Japan, Korea, Latvia, Lithuania, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Sweden, Türkiye and the United States.
+Non-OECD member countries who are participating – Albania, Azerbaijan, Bahrain, Brazil, Bulgaria, Croatia, Cyprus,,, Kazakhstan, Malta, Montenegro, Morocco, North Macedonia, Romania, Saudi Arabia, Shanghai (China), Serbia, Singapore, South Africa, the United Arab Emirates, Uzbekistan and Viet Nam.

-Note by Turkey: The information in this document with reference to “Cyprus” relates to the southern part of the Island.
+Note by Türkiye: The information in this document with reference to “Cyprus” relates to the southern part of the Island.
 There is no single authority representing both Turkish and Greek Cypriot people on the Island.
-Turkey recognises the Turkish Republic of Northern Cyprus (TRNC).
-Until a lasting and equitable solution is found within the context of the United Nations, Turkey shall preserve its position concerning the “Cyprus issue”.
+Türkiye recognises the Turkish Republic of Northern Cyprus (TRNC).
+Until a lasting and equitable solution is found within the context of the United Nations, Türkiye shall preserve its position concerning the “Cyprus issue”.

 Participation through the IEA International Study Centre

-Apart from participating countries and the OECD, TALIS data is available for download and use by interested researchers and data analysts working in the disciplines of social science and education.
+Apart from participating entities and the OECD, TALIS data is available for download to anyone who is interested in exploring the data.
+Usually, TALIS data is used by interested researchers and data analysts working in the disciplines of social science and education.
 In addition to the TALIS international and national datasets, researchers and data analysts can use TALIS online tables available on OECD.Stat, the TALIS 2018 Technical Report, the OECD Education GPS and Compare your country as an aid to pursuing further research using the TALIS data.

 Two questionnaires are developed in TALIS: a teacher and a principal questionnaire.
-The goals of and the themes included in the questionnaires are identified by the TALIS Governing Board, which is comprised of participating countries and economies and the European Commission.
-Input is also received from the Trade Union Advisory Committee (TUAC).
+The goals of and the themes included in the questionnaires are identified by the TALIS Governing Board, which is comprised of participating countries and territories and the European Commission.
+Input is also received from Education International.

 Questionnaire development has three major phases: a pilot, a field trial and a main survey.
-The pilot study is conducted in a large number of participating countries and consists of collecting feedback on the draft questionnaires from teachers and principals convened in focus groups.
-The main goal of the field trial is to collect quantitative information about the statistical and psychometric properties of the questions in all participating countries, for example, to check whether questions measure the same concepts across all countries and are properly translated.
-After each phase, the draft questionnaires are revised and reviewed by the QEG and approved by the participating countries.
+The pilot study is conducted in a large number of participating countries and territories and consists of collecting feedback on the draft questionnaires from teachers and principals convened in focus groups.
+The main goal of the field trial is to collect quantitative information about the statistical and psychometric properties of the questions in all participating countries and territories, for example, to check whether questions measure the same concepts across all participants and are properly translated.
+After each phase, the draft questionnaires are revised and reviewed by the QEG and approved by the participating countries and territories.
 Upon approval by the TALIS Governing Board, their final versions are used in the main survey.
 Through all of this process, relevant social partners are consulted and provide feedback on the development of the conceptual framework and the questionnaires.

-The themes covered in the TALIS questionnaires are those identified as priorities by participating countries and economies through a priority rating exercise (for TALIS 2018, this was conducted in 2015), as well as those identified by the ministers of education in the International Summit on the Teaching Profession (ISTP).
-Beyond these common priority themes, a country has the possibility of adding its own questions to the survey.
-To ensure the international comparability of the questionnaire, national extensions and adaptations are kept to a strict minimum and require review and pre-approval by the Consortium.
-No question can be dropped, which is why some questions may seem less relevant in a specific national context.
+The themes covered in the TALIS questionnaires are those identified as priorities by participating countries and territories through a priority rating exercise (for TALIS 2018, this was conducted in 2015), as well as those identified by the ministers of education in the International Summit on the Teaching Profession (ISTP).
+Beyond these common priority themes, a participant has the possibility of adding its own questions to the survey.
+To ensure the international comparability of the questionnaire, country or territory extensions and adaptations are kept to a strict minimum and require review and pre-approval by the Consortium.
+No question can be dropped, which is why some questions may seem less relevant in a specific country's or territory's context.

 The selected teachers and school principals are asked to answer a teacher or a principal questionnaire.
 The questionnaires are administered on line or on paper and their completion requires between 45 and 60 minutes.

 All information that is collected in this study is treated anonymously and confidentially.
-While results are made available by country and, for example, by the type of school within a country, neither the teachers, the school principals, the schools nor any school personnel can be identified in any report of the results of the study.
+While results are made available by participant and, for example, by the type of school within a country or territory, neither the teachers, the school principals, the schools nor any school personnel can be identified in any report of the results of the study.
 In addition, no staff member within the school has access to the answers provided by a colleague.

 The answer is a clear "No".
 Such a use of the data would require being able to identify schools, teachers and principals in the databases, which is not possible.
 A school, a teacher, or a principal is always treated as an anonymous data point among hundreds of thousands other data points.
 TALIS cannot and does not intend to provide the results for any individual school, teacher or principal.